bcgov/visitz-api/docs/decisions/0003-choose-an-api-framework.md

 # Choose an API framework

 * status: proposed <!-- proposed | rejected | accepted | deprecated | ... | superseded by ADR-0123 -->
-* date: 2024-09-19 <!-- YYYY-MM-DD when the decision was last updated -->
+* date: 2024-10-21 <!-- YYYY-MM-DD when the decision was last updated -->
-* decision-makers: Leo Lou (ARB), Keith Parkin (ARB), Todd Scharien, Fred Wen (ARB) <!-- list everyone involved in the decision -->
+* decision-makers: Leo Lou (ARB), Keith Parkin (ARB), Todd Scharien, Fred Wen (ARB), Hannah MacDonald <!-- list everyone involved in the decision -->
 * consulted: Leo Lou (ARB) <!-- list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication --> <!-- OPTIONAL -->
 * informed: <!-- list everyone who is kept up-to-date on progress; and with whom there is a one-way communication} --> <!-- OPTIONAL -->